python-control/python-control/doc/nlsys.rst

 The output function `outfcn` is used to specify the outputs of the system and has the same calling signature as `updfcn`.
 If it is not specified, then the output of the system is set equal to the system state.
-Otherwise, it should return an output of shape (p,).
+Otherwise, it should return an array of shape (p,).

 Note that the number of states, inputs, and outputs should generally be explicitly specified, although some operations can infer the